 In 2019, the world humanitarian day campaign focused on women humanitarians and used the hashtag #WomenHumanitarians.
 People were encouraged to share stories, photos, videos of 24 women social and aid workers who have impacted the world and continue to do so!

 This year World Humanitarian Day comes as the world continues to fight the COVID-19 pandemic over recent months.
 Aid workers are overcoming unprecedented access hurdles to assist people in humanitarian crises in 54 countries, as well as in a further nine countries which have been catapulted into humanitarian need by the COVID-19 pandemic.
-COVID-19 has been a great problem to humanitarian aid all around the world.
-The restrictions placed by the Governments around the world have caused a major response by the communities, civil society and local NGOs.
+COVID-19 has been a great problem for humanitarian aid all around the world.
+The restrictions placed by Governments around the world have caused a major response by the communities, civil society and local NGOs.